gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 #### Data Migration and Timetable Creation

-Start with migrating data from data objects to relational objects, optimizing data structures for advanced queries.
+Start with migrating data from DataObjects to relational objects, optimizing data structures for advanced queries.
 Once data is structured appropriately, create a Timetable for date-based queries, essential for time-series analyses

 #### Dimensions, Cubes, and Chart Implementation

-With data set and timetable in place, create dimensions for each data object, aiding data categorization.
+With data set and timetable in place, create dimensions for each DataObject, aiding data categorization.
 Following this, set up a ROLAP cube with specific measurements.
 Lastly, use chart elements for data visualization.

 #### Final Steps - Querying and Assigning to Charts